Benilyn/3-5-Capstone-Project/README.md

 ##Synopsis

 **_Find my Coffee_** is an app that allows user to search for coffee shops nearby their current location.
 It provides a map that will show the user their current location and coffee shops nearby.
-This app also provide you with the information about the coffee shop.
+This app also provides the user with the information about the coffee shop.

 ##Motivation